AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 1. Write your basic password guesses, one on each line, in the text document as you come up with them; this will become your Tyrell-specific wordlist.
 1. Use an Internet search engine to find any more details you can about Tyrell Wellick.
 1. Read articles about him or pages and profiles he's made that come up in your search.
 1. Add whatever details you encounter to the wordlist.
-See if you can find the answers to the following information about him:
+See if you can find the answers to the following questions about him:

     * Where was Tyrell Wellick born?
     * When is Tyrell Wellick's birthday?